akanz1/klib/docs/source/install.rst

 Lastly, should you prefer, you can fork/clone the repository and run the setup.py file.
 Use the following commands to get a copy from Github and install all dependencies::

   git clone https://github.com/akanz1/klib.git
-  cd into the package root directory and run pip install .
+  cd into package root dir
+  pip install .

 Or install using pip and GitHub::